Teenage Pregnancy and how to get help?

-Before you think any further, go to a reputable medical centre and have a blood test to confirm the pregnancy.
+Before you think any further, go to a reputable medical centre and have a blood test to confirm the teenage pregnancy.
 If it’s positive and has decided to continue the pregnancy, here are some helpful suggestions

 Make an appointment with a professional counsellor/social worker